 - SOC 101: Sociology

-- A nutrition course taken in the science department, such as BIO 105 Introduction to Nutrition, or a course that covers early childhood nutrition such as ECE 176: Health Safety and Nutrition: Birth to Eight.
+- A nutrition course taken in the science department, such as BIO 105 Introduction to Nutrition, or a course that covers early childhood nutrition such as Health Safety and Nutrition.

-** It is recommended that U.S. History should be met with a course on the list of approved U.S. History courses for teacher certification in Connecticut.
-The complete list can be found on the CT SDE website.
+In addition, the general education requirements for Mathematics and U.S. History/Government should be met with a Statistics course for mathematics; and for CT residents, a course on the list of approved United States History courses for teacher certification in Connecticut.

 Student Learning Outcomes